dldinternet/editabletuple/README.md

 with a fixed sequence of fields, similar to a namedtuple, except editable.

-Each instance of a class created by the `editabletuple()` function's fields can be accessed by index `et[i]` or by fieldname `et.name`.
+Each instance of a class created by the `editabletuple()` function's fields can be accessed by index `et[i]` (or by slice), or by fieldname `et.name`.
 Although fields can be read and written, they cannot be added or deleted.

 If you provide a validator, it will be used when new instances are created and updated.